-You should never enter a guilty plea to shoplifting without knowing all your options because you should try to avoid having the criminal theft charges on your record.
+You should never enter a guilty plea to shoplifting without knowing all your options, including the best defense strategies, you should try to avoid having the criminal theft charges on your criminal record.

-Shoplifting convictions can have severe consequences on your personal freedom and it can result in a loss of employment, loss of certain state licenses, and even deportation or other immigration consequences.
+In the Central Valley, shoplifting convictions can have severe consequences on your personal freedom.
+It can also result in a loss of employment, loss of certain state licenses, and even deportation or other immigration consequences.

 Some possible consequences of a shoplifting conviction include:

 If you were recently arrested and charged with a petty theft, speak to a devoted criminal defense lawyer from the Law Offices of Tina M. Barberi, PC as quickly as possible to discuss your shoplifting charge.

 Regardless of the fact that you may be guilty of the charges against you, our educated criminal attorney will attempt to get a reduced sentence in the charges or even a dismissal.
 There are different options than to just enter a guilty plea.
 By contacting us now, we will clarify your choices and work on a defense to your petty theft charges.